 - breathlessness

-- ability to do daily activities
+- your ability to do daily activities

-- quality of life
+- your quality of life

-- life expectancy.
+- your life expectancy.

 Who can have lung volume reduction (LVR)?

-Lung volume reduction (LVR) is available on the NHS in England.
-It should be available to anybody with emphysema who will benefit from it.
+LVR is available on the NHS in England.
+It should be available to anybody with severe emphysema who will benefit from it.
 If you live in Scotland, Wales or Northern Ireland and think LVR might work for you, you should talk to your GP or specialist.

-Pulmonary Rehabilitation (PR) is an effective treatment for breathlessness.
-If at the end of the PR programme, you’re still limited by your shortness of breath, your healthcare professional should consider if you are suitable for a lung volume reduction procedure.
+If you’re still limited by breathlessness after a course of PR, your healthcare professional should consider whether you may be suitable for a lung volume reduction procedure.

-- You have significant emphysema
+- you have severe emphysema

-- You have completed pulmonary rehabilitation (PR) within the last 12 months or are taking part in a post-PR exercise programme
+- you have completed pulmonary rehabilitation (PR) within the last 12 months or are taking part in a post-PR exercise programme

-- You are not too underweight or frail
+- you are not too underweight or frail

-- whether LVR is right for you
+- whether lung volume reduction is right for you

 If LVR is not right for you, your specialist can speak to you about other treatment options.